madethelflint/git_stuff/git.md

 ### Making changes
 - Add your_name.md --- [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
   - Include your name and a few interesting things about your self
-- Add your name as a link to readme.md
 - Add a photo if you want (images directory)

 ---